ITurres/blog_app/README.md

 # 📖 Blog App <a name="about-project"></a>

-- The Blog app will is classic example of a blog website.
+- The Blog app is an example of a blog website.
 A fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

-- It will also can be used from other applications through the API endpoints.
+- It can also be used from other applications through the API endpoints.

 #### Learning objectives